Helena Paparizou: 2011–2012: Greatest Hits & More, Swedish comeback and TV shows

-2013–2015: Ti Ora Tha Vgoume?, One Life, Musical, and tours
+2013–2015: Ti Ora Tha Vgoume?, One Life, and Nine The Musical

 In early 2013, Paparizou's official fan club announced that she had signed a multi-territory deal with Universal Music Group, which has exclusive agreements with labels across the Universal Music Group, including EMI Music Greece and Lionheart Records in Sweden.
 On 3 June 2013, Paparizou will release her seventh studio album Ti Ora Tha Vgoume? with EMI Music Greece.
 The album was preceded by two singles: the lead single "Poso M'Aresei" on 19 March and "Ena Lepto" on 15 April.
 A music video was made for the former, which was released on 17 April.
 She has also released an English song called "Save Me (This Is an SOS)" on Lionheart Records in Sweden following a six-year absence from the Swedish market.
 During mid-2013, Paparizou performed at several Greek music festivals to promote her new album "Ti Ora Tha Vgoume?".
 An EP, which included four remixes of Save Me (This Is An SOS) by Sound Factory, was released; it reached number 27 on the Swedish Dance Chart.

 In February 2013, Paparizou performed as a guest at Greece's Eurovision national final, singing "My Number One" with Vegas and "Apres Toi" with Vicky Leandros.
 On 27 May, Paparizou performed at "Gabby Awards 2013" in Hollywood and singing some of Melina Merkouri's songs.

 On 1 February she performed at Melodifestivalen 2014, an event to select Sweden's entry for the Eurovision Song Contest 2014 in Copenhagen.
 An official announcement was made by the Swedish broadcaster, SVT in November 2013.
 Paparizou performed "Survivor" in the first heat on 1 February.
 On 1 March, Paparizou reached the final of Melodifestivalen 2014 after being voted into the top two of the Second Chance round of the competition.
 In the final, Paparizou came in fourth place.
 On 26 March, her third English-language album, titled One Life, was released in Sweden by Lionheart Music Group.
 Paparizou performed at the semi-final of The Voice of Greece her new single "Don't Hold Back On Love" on 2 May 2014.
 "Survivor" was certified gold in Sweden selling over 20,000 copies.